serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Note that the error happens where there is a call to `printMe` function.
 If there is no call to the function, the error won't be there.

-Overlapping instance error is triggered by a function call, and not by an instance declaration.
-You can put all kinds of overlapping instances in your code, and GHC won't bat an eye until you try to call a method in the respective typeclass.
+Overlapping instance error is triggered by an instance search, and not by an instance declaration.
+You can put all kinds of overlapping instances in your code, and GHC won't bat an eye until you trigger an instance search, like, but not limited to calling a typeclass method.

 Let us see what happens in the call site `printMe (5 ::Int)`.
 We have two matching instances in scope.
 The general instance, `Printable a`, and a